ggreen86/XLSX-Workbook-Class/README.md

 The SaveGridToWorkbookEx() / SaveTableToWorkbookEx() methods were not correctly handling the decimal separator and decimal point values for these settings when not set to a ‘,’ and ‘.’ respectively (this affects the European countries).
 I am now saving these settings, changing to USA standard settings and then restoring back to user defaults.

-Release 27 is released to fix a serious bug in the SaveGridToWorkbookEx() method.
+<b>Release 27</b> is released to fix a serious bug in the SaveGridToWorkbookEx() method.
 If this method was called with the freeze top row parameter set to False, then the spreadsheet would be unreadable when trying to open.
 This is fixed.
 Also, a suggestion was made to save the column order based on the grid display order which is also incorporated in this release.